bugger-brain/capstone-roguelike/README.md

 ### Game Rules

-Objective: Collect all elements and defeat monsters(Possibly having ultimate treasure?)
+Objective: Collect all elements, defeat monsters and collect the ultimate treasure

 How Elements Work:
-    Air - Allows hero push monster back [two?] spaces Water - Allows hero to walk on water
+    Air - Allows hero push monster back three spaces back Water - Allows hero to walk on water
-    Earth - Allows hero to pick up rocks and throw at monster Fire - Allows hero to burn building/something?
+    Earth - Allows hero to pick up rocks and throw at monster to defeat Fire - Allows hero to burn walls

 How Scoring Works:
     Defeating Monster - 50 points
+    Collecting Element - 100 points
+    Collecting Ultimate Treasure - 200 points

 Lives:
     Get 100 Gold - Get another life
-    Lose Live When defeated by monster
+    Lose Live When Hero Runs Into Monster

-What to avoid:
+What to Avoid:
     Monsters
+    Water (if you do not have the water element)